andrasq/node-microreq/README.md

 Options that control the behavior of `microreq` (all other options are passed to `http`):

+- `method` - the request method to pass to http.request.
+Default 'GET'.
 - `url` - web address string to call to.
 If provided, it must not be the empty string `''`.
 - `body` - body to send, if any.
 A body passed as a function argument takes precedence.
 - `noReqEnd` - do not call `req.end()` after writing the body, let the caller append